Photo: Pixabay / Pexels

 , of dinnertime at Scout camp spent at picnic tables beneath an expansive overhang of massive logs, or the dusky windows and rooflines of a tucked-away hotel partially hidden in the pines.

-Today’s buyers are trying to re-create that look by asking log companies to incorporate large-diameter logs, chinking, timber, and grand entries into their rustic-setting homes.
-This architectural trend, informally called “Parkitecture,” takes its design cue from the shelters at national parks such as Yosemite, Yellowstone, or Zion, as well as from the great Eastern camps.
+This architectural trend, informally called “Parkitecture,” was developed a century ago as railroads spread west and takes its design cue from the shelters at national parks such as Yosemite, Yellowstone, or Zion, as well as from the Great Camps

-The desire to live in the mountains and close to nature is being satisfied by land developers who provide roads and services to these remote areas.
-Those who are nearing retirement, and can invest in a luxurious vacation home, look to the nostalgic lodges of the past as a guide to what looks natural, massive and successful in the rough terrain.
+Today’s buyers are trying to re-create the look by asking log companies to incorporate large-diameter logs, chinking, timber, and grand entries into their rustic-setting homes.
+Their desire to live in the mountains and close to nature is being satisfied by land developers who provide roads and services to these remote areas.
+And for those who are nearing retirement, and can invest in a luxurious vacation home, the nostalgic lodges of the past act as guide to what looks natural, massive and successful in the rough terrain.